usaid-cs/yesterday-i-learned/android.md

 - `accessibility_display_daltonizer` controls which colour space to use (monochromacy = 0, deuteranomaly = 1, protanomaly = 2, tritanomaly = 3), while `accessibility_display_daltonizer_enabled` controls whether it is active (0 = disabled, 1 = enabled).
 - TWRP doesn't have password protection on purpose; [they didn't want to guarantee safety](https://twrp.me/faq/securetwrp.html).
 - Since debloating a ROM doesn't resize the system partition, it is important to choose a phone (and carrier combo) that does not ship with useless junk in the first place.
 - The "shutter speed" and "aperture" settings in Android are fake.
 What are you, stupid?
-There is no shutter.
+There is no shutter (apart from some of Samsung's experiments).
 Both settings are emulated.
 - Tasker's `%DATE` format will change depending on the system locale.